scarolan/azure-terraform-vault-workshop/README.md

-# azure-vault-mysql
+# azure-terraform-vault-workshop
-This directory contains demonstration code for both Terraform and Vault on Microsoft Azure.
-The Terraform configuration serves two purposes:

-1. To show how easy it is to use Terraform on Azure and
-2. To build the Vault database secrets engine demo.

-To set up and run either or both demos, simply follow the instructions below.
+This repo contains demonstration code for standing up a HashiCorp Vault training lab on Microsoft Azure.
+You can use it for a half-day Terraform workshop, a half-day Vault workshop or combined day-long workshop covering both.
+To set up and run either or both workshops, simply follow the instructions below.

 ### Setup instructions
-1. Clone or download the code from here: https://github.com/vault-snippets
+1. Clone or download the code from here: https://github.com/scarolan/azure-terraform-vault-workshop
 2. Open a terminal and cd into the vault-azure-mysql-demo directory
 3. Copy the settings in `terraform.tfvars.example` into a `terraform.tfvars` file.
-Edit the variables to customize your demo.
+Set the prefix variable to your name.
 4. Run `terraform plan` and then `terraform apply`
 5. Go get some coffee.
-It takes roughly 8-10 minutes to provision this demo on Azure.
+It takes roughly 8-10 minutes to provision this environment on Azure.
-6. When the demo setup is done, follow the steps listed in the Terraform output.
+6. When the setup is done, follow the steps listed in the Terraform output.

-### Demo Script

-Coming soon!